 What is a sequence course?

 Sequence courses are two semesters in length; both semesters must be successfully completed for any credit to be awarded or for the grade to be calculated into the semester or cumulative GPA.
 A student who does not successfully complete the first semester of a sequence course may not enroll in the second semester without the instructor’s permission.
-If the second semester of a sequence course is not attempted or successfully completed, credit will not be awarded for the first semester (the grade remains on the transcript but is not incorporated into the GPA).
+If the second semester of a sequence course is not attempted or successfully completed, credit will not be awarded for the first semester (the grade remains on the transcript but is not calculated into the GPA).

 - Study Abroad and Non-Resident Study